tajshaik24/cs170proj/finalSolver/README.md

 </ul>
 If you don't have pip installed on your machine: please visit the following website: https://pip.pypa.io/en/stable/installing/

-Before running the code, make sure you have the following folders inside the current directory: `all_inputs` and `all_outputs`.
+Before running the code, make sure you have the following folder inside the current directory: `all_inputs` which contains all of the provided inputs`.

 Run the following command with respective flags to generate the outputs:\
 `python3 solver.py`